transistorsoft/flutter_background_geolocation/help/INSTALL-ANDROID.md

 +   ext {
 +       compileSdkVersion   = 31                // or higher
 +       targetSdkVersion    = 31                // or higher
-+       appCompatVersion    = "1.1.0"           // or higher
++       appCompatVersion    = "1.4.2"           // or higher
-+       playServicesLocationVersion = "19.0.1"  // or higher
++       playServicesLocationVersion = "20.0.0"  // or higher
 +   }

-    repositories {
-        google()
-        mavenCentral()
-    }

-    dependencies {
-         // Of ALREADY HIGHER than 3.3.1, DO NOT CHANGE
-+        classpath 'com.android.tools.build:gradle:3.3.1' // Must use 3.3.1 or higher
-    }
 }

 allprojects {